Timing coincidence search for supernova neutrinos with optical transient surveys: Results

 \subsection{CCSN neutrino detection rate}

 We extend the CCSN neutrino search in the previous section by incorporating CCSN occurrence rates in estimating detection prospects.
 A simple extrapolation is to incorporate more CCSNe over longer periods of time.
 However, eventually a neutrino search will enter the uncorrelated DSNB regime.
 For example, assuming that the time of core collapse can be estimated to within 1 day, i.e., comparable to many survey cadence, we can at most search 365 CCSNe per year while remaining outside of the DSNB (continuous) regime.
-With more precise estimates of the core collapse time, e.g., made possible by modeling the SN early light curve, one can consider more CCSNe.
+With more precise estimates of the core-collapse time, e.g., made possible by modeling the SN early light curve, one can consider more CCSNe.
 This is also a conservative estimate in terms of signal-to-noise as we assume that CCSNe happen at equal time intervals, when in reality their time intervals follow Poisson statistics.
 This means that the actual time to observe 365 CCSNe can be shorter as we can observe multiple CCSNe within a single time window, therefore the corresponding signal-to-noise can be enhanced.
-We quantify a combined detection rate as the summed total of neutrino events.
-As we detect an integer number of neutrinos from each CCSNe, this combined detection rate represents whether or not we can expect at least 1 neutrino event from a set of CCSNe.
+We quantify a combined detection rate as the summed total of neutrino events as:

+where $j$ is the total number of CCSNe we are trying to study and $N_{\bar{\nu}_e}$ is the neutrino yield of each individual CCSNe given by Eq.~(\ref{NeutrinoYield}).
+As we detect an integer number of neutrinos from each CCSNe, this combined detection rate represents whether or not we can expect at least one neutrino event from a set of CCSNe.